barrel/barrel-dev-best-practices/languages/javascript.md

 Make sure that Eslint has been added to the build script of your project.
 Use StandardJS rules with as few modifications as possible.

+#### 6️⃣ Only reference `.js-` prefixed classes in javascript

+The classes that are referenced in javascript should be different to the classes that are used to style elements.
+This separation of concerns provides a sense of security for a developer who may need to interact with your code in the future.

 ***

 #### 📍 Bundle Structure